Slaqvi/Nino-web-test/README.md

-Website creation project using AI
+WEBSITE CREATION ASSIGNMENT USING AI